 These unexpected changes are the result of something called SERP volatility, which is a critical consideration in digital marketing.
-In this blog post, Danny Conlon, VP of Product and Marketing, will cover every aspect of SERP volatility.
+In this blog post, Danny Conlon, SVP of Marketing, will cover every aspect of SERP volatility.
 You’ll find out what it is, what causes it, how to anticipate it, and how to get on its good side.

 What You’ll Learn